-There is nothing worse than that awful stomach-sinking moment when the baggage carousel comes to a halt and you realize your bag has probably been lost.
+There is nothing worse than that awful stomach-sinking moment when the baggage carousel comes to a halt and you realize your bag is missing.

 On average, airlines lose around two bags for every 1,000 passengers, and that includes bags that are temporarily “misplaced.”
 A bag must be missing for 21 days before airlines consider it to be permanently lost.